Create an Airwallex account today

 With a Wise multi-currency business account, customers can accept and hold payments in nine currencies and transfer funds to over 70 countries.
 Additional payment options are available for vital markets.

-Best known for supporting consumers and micro-businesses, Wise offers a simple and fast but basic service at low costs.
+Best known for supporting consumers and micro-businesses, Wise offers a simple, fast, but basic service at a low cost.
 For growing businesses with international vendors, suppliers, and customers, it may be more suitable to look at Wise alternatives.

 The top alternatives to Wise

-There are a few alternatives to Wise that businesses can consider, including Airwallex, OFX, Payoneer, PayPal, and Revolut.
+There are a few alternatives to Wise in Australia that businesses can consider, including Airwallex, OFX, Payoneer, PayPal, and Revolut.

-• Airwallex: Founded in 2015, Airwallex is a global financial platform to collect, hold, convert, and send multi-currency payments, designed for businesses only.
+• Airwallex: Founded in 2015, Airwallex is a global financial platform designed for businesses to collect, hold, convert, and send multi-currency payments.

-• OFX.
-Previously known as OzForex, OFX launched in 1998 offering foreign exchange services.
+• OFX: Previously known as OzForex, OFX launched in 1998, providing foreign exchange (FX) services.
 Today, it also offers a foreign currency account for small- to medium-sized businesses.

 • Payoneer: A payments platform designed for marketplace sellers and freelancers to collect, hold, and send payments.